labeattie/testpreviewsite/_posts/2022-01-24-thoughts-on-fi-pt1.md

 In this two-part series, I'd like to discuss several ideas about financial independence and how my thinking on it has developed over the last year.
 This first article will go over some of the primary tenets of the FIRE framework and my takeaways after experimenting with them.

 ## Tenet 1: The 4% Rule
 How much money do you need to retire?
-Or we don't even have to use such a loaded word.
+We don't even have to use such a loaded word.
 How much money do you need to never have to work again?
 If you look at many online resources and calculators, they base this answer off of the amount of money you earn.

-This is a major pet peeve of mine, as this usually assumes you spend nearly all of the money you earn.
+This is a major pet peeve of mine, as this usually assumes you spend nearly all of the money you make.
 What if I make 10 million dollars a year?
-I don't, but I would hope I could retire a lot sooner than age 65 if I did.
+I don't, but if I did, I would hope I could retire a lot sooner than age 65.
 Instead, the amount of money you need to retire should be based off of how much money you spend.
 This can also be thought of as "how much your lifestyle costs".

 A commonly used rule of thumb in the FIRE community is the "4% rule".
 This postulates that, if you withdraw 4% or less per year of a stock/bond portfolio's starting value (adjusted for inflation), you are very unlikely to ever run out of money.
 Another way to state this is, if you save up 25x your annual spending, and have it invested (hopefully in low-fee index funds), then you likely never need to earn another cent.